 Contact Bob H. at 972.786.6445 for more information.

-Child care is available with online registration through the church calendar.
+Child care is available with 24-hour advance notice and online registration through the church calendar.